 Strictly, a minimalist is a person who pares down their belongings to the bare minimum of their needs.

-However, the minimalist lifestyle, as it operates in our culture today encompasses a lot of people who aren’t extreme in owning only what they absolutely need but who are working to simplify and keep their life as simple as they can, in direct opposition to the consumer culture around us.
+However, the minimalist lifestyle, as it operates in our culture today encompasses a lot of people who aren’t extreme in owning only what they absolutely need.

 In other words, the minimalist lifestyle is meant to help you break free from the buy more, get bigger and better, and drown in debt to keep up with the Joneses mentality.